carbon-design-system/carbon-website-archive/src/content/guidelines/layout/layout.md

 #### Flexible panels

-The Flexible panels allow for both collapsed and expanded states.
-The expanded state of a Flexible Panel is a fixed width that cannot be adjusted by the user.
+The flexible panels allow for both collapsed and expanded states.
+The expanded state of a flexible Panel is a fixed width that cannot be adjusted by the user.
 The collapsed Flexible Panel expands when the user hovers over any portion of it.
 When flexible panels expand, they either condense both the content and the grid or they push content beyond the edge of the browser.

 `vimeo: https://vimeo.com/292975726`